lelouch77/edmf-ui-v2/README.md

 ## 🎉 Introduction

-**Jupiter GUI (EasyDMFollowers-UI)** is a native application built using electron for Windows and MacOS.
-Jupiter GUI is powered by the Open-Source **Jupiter Core (EasyDMFollowers)** library which is a published NPM package.
-More details on Jupiter Core can be found [here](https://github.com/vbisrikkanth/easydmfollowers).
+**Jupiter GUI (EasyDMFollowers-UI)** is an electron application built for both Windows and MacOS.
+This application primarily fetches a list of your followers and provides features to send Mass DMs to them.

 ## 💡 Background

-The inspiration for this library came from the bounty contest [here](https://github.com/balajis/twitter-export) hosted by [@balajiS](https://twitter.com/balajis/status/1272199847324471298?s=08).
+The inspiration for this application came from the bounty contest [here](https://github.com/balajis/twitter-export) hosted by [@balajiS](https://twitter.com/balajis/status/1272199847324471298?s=08).
 We built this library to submit our entry to the bounty contest.

 ## 🧱 Architecture